-Ikarians brought down a big portion of the temple’s stone blocks sometime around the year 1830, with which they built a church.
-Now, just the foundations of the temple remain.
+Ikarians brought down a big portion of the temple’s stone blocks some time around the year 1830 with which they built a church.
+Now, only the foundations of the temple remain.

 According to historical records, its statue of the goddess Artemis was hidden somewhere in the neighboring river.

 Travelers can go snorkeling off the coast and come across the huge columns of the former temple underwater.